-Students who have requested an accommodation(s) which was partially or fully denied in accordance with this policy, may submit a written appeal to the Dean of Student Success.
+Students who have requested an accommodation(s) which was partially or fully denied in accordance with this policy, may submit a written appeal to the Assistant Provost, Mathys Meyer.
 The written appeal must be submitted to the Dean via email or in person within ten (10) business days of the denial, must explain the basis for the appeal, and must include all paperwork originally submitted to the Disability Resource Center, although additional documentation may also be requested for review.